UN Youth NSW Voice Competition

-Voice is a unique public speaking competition running throughout Term 4 that invites New South Wales high school students to solve real issues that affect our community, our country and our world.
-Whether it be homelessness, climate change, civil conflict or planned obsolescence, we want to hear you pitch your big ideas.
+Voice is a unique public speaking competition running throughout October that invites New South Wales high school students from Years 7-10 to solve real issues that affect our community, our country and our world.
+Whatever the issue may be, we want to hear you pitch your big ideas.
 Voice asks students to think outside the box and put their design thinking skills to the test in order to develop innovative and creative, yet feasible, solutions to real world problems.

 The competition is split into two parts — the Pitch and Question Time.